Nomination Form - Self-Advocate Leadership of the Year Award Logo

 • Inspiring mentorship and guidance for people new to self-advocacy

-• Innovative development of new or unique approaches or programs within the field of self-advocacy
+• Development of new or unique approaches or new programs for self-advocacy

 • Board work, committee/task force involvement in the field of self-advocacy

-• Teaching, writing, or presentations to raise awareness or advocate for policy change
+• Teaching, writing, or giving presentations to raise awareness or advocate for policy change

 • Participation in public advocacy campaigns or projects with local organizations